Transformers: Beyond the Seventh Art

 One of the simplest examples was studied by Melanie Mitchell on her blog.
 She checked if GPT-3 was able to understand analogies such as “If abc becomes abd then what would become pqr?
 GPT-3 then guessed the answer “pqs”.
 In the article, we see that GPT-3 manages to capture analogies in a rather impressive way.

 Other people have applied this same concept of analogy to other more complicated use cases.
-For example, by giving GPT-3 examples of legal language simplification, he is able to understand the task and succeed in it for new legal texts.
-Similarly, by giving examples of reformulating sentences to make them more polite, GPT-3 fully understands the task and succeeds.
+For example, by giving GPT-3 examples of legal language simplification, he is able to understand the task and continue with it for new legal texts.
+Similarly, by giving examples of reformulating sentences to make them more polite, GPT-3 fully understands the task and does so successfully.

 ➗ Arithmetics ✖️